Chrisplus/GLauncher/README.md

 GLauncher
 =========

-#This is UNOFFICIAL Github app for Chrome.
-What it can do are that
+This is UNOFFICIAL Github app for Chrome.

+# All WAHT IT CAN DO ARE

 * Showing a COOL icon on your chrome dashboard.
 * Open "*github.com*" when you click COOL icon.
 * Enjoy it !

 # NOTICE